 Was Your CPA’s Practice Audited?

-CPA firms get audited.
-Sometimes, the OPR (Office of Professional Responsibility) audits CPA and other Accountant firms to asses overall compliance.
-I
+CPA firms get audited by the IRS.
+When the OPR (Office of Professional Responsibility) audits CPA and other Accountant firms, is to asses overall compliance.

 Are You More “Willful” than “Non-Willful”